-We woke slightly later this morning then enjoyed our usual breakfast out on the hotel’s ocean front terrace.
+We woke slightly later then enjoyed our usual breakfast out on the hotel’s ocean front terrace.
 We watched Cunard’s Queen Elizabeth cruise liner slip gracefully into port, her navy and white livery gleaming brightly in the morning sunshine.
 There wasn’t a cloud in the sky when we ventured out for our morning walk down the steep hill into town.

 We strolled along a path through the pleasant Santa Catarina gardens and watched local school children taking part in an orienteering competition.
 Pressing on, we wandered along the cobbled streets of Funchal’s old town and decided to take one final look inside the Mercado dos Lavrodores (market hall).
-But it wasn’t the best time to visit as it was heaving with cruise ship visitors and we had to elbow past hordes of tourists to see anything of the market stalls.
+It wasn’t the best time to visit as it was heaving with cruise ship visitors and we had to elbow past hordes of tourists to see anything of the market stalls.
 Leaving after only a few minutes we continued along to the bright yellow painted fort of San Tiago.